Upper Mustang Motorbike Tour - 11 Days Itinerary and Costs

 Difficulty level of the Upper Mustang Motorbike Tour

 This is an adventurous and physically demanding journey, ideal for experienced riders comfortable with off-road conditions and high altitudes.
 After Beni, smooth gravel gives way to rocky trails and uneven paths that test both skill and endurance.
 Riders will frequently stand on the pegs to navigate rough sections.
 The bikes are specifically designed for off-road and mountainous terrain — dirt and adventure motorcycles equipped for rocky trails, river crossings, and steep climbs.
 Many passes reach high altitudes, adding both panoramic views and physical challenge.
-Despite the difficulty, the combination of rugged trails, dramatic landscapes, and isolated villages makes this one of Nepal's most unique motorbike adventures.
+Despite the difficulty, the combination of rugged trails, dramatic views, and isolated villages makes this one of Nepal's most unique motorbike adventures.

 Safety and support